elvacjia-glitch/Wire-Harness-Cost-Estimator/README.md

 This tool does not generate formal quotations.
 Freight is excluded by design.
 Results are intentionally shown as a range, not a single price.
-Lead submission will not work until your Formspree endpoint has been configured.
+Lead submission depends on the Formspree endpoint remaining active.